Frequently Asked Admission Questions

 One North Grand

 St. Louis, MO 63103

 How can I check my application status?

 Each of the three optional application services (SOPHAS, HAMPCAS and graduate.slu.edu) allows you to self-monitor your application status using the username and PIN you create when you apply.
 Please allow at least one week or so for submitted documents to be uploaded and reflected on your application.
 The SLU Graduate Admissions Office will notify you as soon as your application is complete.
-Shortly thereafter you will be contacted by the School of Public Health.
+Shortly thereafter you will be contacted by the College for Public Health & Social Justice.

 What happens after I submit my application?

-After SLU receives your application and uploads all the required pieces into the university database you will be contacted by our Director of Admissions, Bernie Backer, as soon as possible, usually with a few days to a week of receipt.
+After SLU receives your application and uploads all the required pieces into the university database you will be contacted by our Director of Admissions as soon as possible, usually within a few days to a week of receipt.

 What else does an international applicant need to know before applying?

 Although transcript evaluations such as World Education Services (WES) are not required, they are highly recommended and beneficial to your prospects for admission.

 After you are admitted, you will be required by the SLU Graduate Admissions Office to submit a Declaration of Finances to demonstrate that you have the financial resources necessary to fund the entire cost of your SLU education and living expenses.
 I-20s will not be issued by the Office of International Student Services until your Declaration of Finances is received by SLU's Graduate Admissions Office.